mayankgsingh/spring-jpa-example/README.md

 Two sqlite databases/file has been created and are placed under main/src/resources
   - `user.db` --> It has `user` table with 2 records
   - `country.db` --> It has `country` table with 2 records
-  - Entity beans are placed under `com.ms.example.xxxdb` package
+  - Entity beans are placed under `com.ms.example.xxxdb.domain` package
+  - Repository beans are placed under `com.ms.example.xxxdb.repository` package

 ## Configurations
 1. `AppConfig.java` has `main()` method which initialises Springs` application context.